 Once your kids have gotten a bit older and are up for pizza, you'll have plenty of options, including 24 Wood Fired Fare or Pizzeria Stella.
 Both are open spaces that are used to seating families.
 The menus are equally deep and if you're ordering pizza, you won't have to worry about utensils or getting too messy.

 Will you be around Philadelphia in May of 2018?

 That's when the city's Children's Festival is being held.
 With all the lucrative elements of other festivals, like food and performances, this festival offers an added bonus with its kid-friendly vendors, and activities like face-painting and balloon animals.

 But don't worry if you miss it.
 This is a city that loves its festivities, so be assured that there are plenty of events and festivals ranging in themes from historic to culinary throughout the year.

 Excited to see what else your new home can offer you and your family?
-Check out the variety of things to do in Philadelphia that we didn't covered here for a more detailed look into attractions and activities in the area.
 Despite what some sitcoms would have you believe, it's a great place to raise a family or establish the foundations for your future children.